united-manufacturing-hub/united-manufacturing-hub/docs/edge/factorycube-core-deployment.md

 ### During installation

-Enter following cloud-init script http://172.21.9.175/configs/SERIAL_NUMBER.yaml
+Now you can use the following cloud-init script during the installation of k3os: `http://YOUR_IP/configs/SERIAL_NUMBER.yaml`